 Environmental News

-Additional Upcoming and Recent Events:
+Upcoming and Recent Events:

-Weekly Guided Nature Tours – Each month, typically on Saturday mornings at 9am or 10am, the Mashpee Conservation Department sponsors guided walking tours, which are free of charge and weather dependent.
-Details regarding these walks are posted along the left-hand margin at the department’s main website at www.mashpeema.gov/conservation.
+Weekly Guided Nature Tours, Weekend Mornings Throughout the Month – Each month, the Mashpee Conservation Department sponsors guided walking tours, which are free of charge and weather dependent.
+For directions and information about these walks, click on the “Guided Nature Tours” link along the left-hand margin at the department’s main website, www.mashpeema.gov/conservation.
 Walks have included Childs River, Lowell Holly Reservation, Mashpee River Woodlands, Pickerel Cove, Santuit Pond Preserve and many more.
 This is a great way to explore Mashpee’s wonderful array of conservation lands.

 Information Items:

-Recycling Reminder: As of November 2022, it is now illegal to discard any clothing or other textile items in the trash, even if stained, ripped, threadbare, or filled with holes.
+Textile Recycling is Now the Law!
+As of November 2022, in Massachusetts it is now illegal to discard any clothing or other textile items in the trash, even if stained, ripped, threadbare, or filled with holes.
 The full list of items that must now be recycled may be accessed at the link provided, courtesy of Bay State Textiles.
-MEC is currently planning textile drives twice each year — one in April as an Earth Day event, and one in August alongside the Hazardous Waste Dropoff.
+MEC is currently holding textile drives twice each year — in April as an Earth Day event, and in August alongside the Hazardous Waste Dropoff.
 Exact dates and times each year will be posted above under “Upcoming Events”.
-More information may be found at: List of Clothing and Textiles that must now be Recycled
+More information may be found at: List of Clothing and Textiles that must now be Recycled.

 Like Ospreys?
 Thanks to the Friends of the Mashpee National Wildlife Refuge and Comcast, you can now watch – and listen to – the osprey nest of Rachel and Carson and their two new babies located at the Waquoit Bay National Estuarine Research Reserve.
 To access this live feed, click on the link below, then “Osprey Cam” at: https://www.friendsofmashpeenationalwildliferefuge.org/